czue/pegasus-docs/subscriptions.md

 ## Customer Portal

-Pegasus uses the [Stripe Billing Customer Portal](https://stripe.com/docs/billing/subscriptions/customer-portal) for subscription management after subscription creation.
+Pegasus uses the [Stripe Billing Customer Portal](https://stripe.com/docs/billing/subscriptions/customer-portal) for subscription management after subscription creation To set up the portal you must also enable it in the Stripe dashboard, as outlined in [Stripe's integration guide](https://docs.stripe.com/customer-management/integrate-customer-portal#configure).

-To set up the portal, it's recommended you follow along with [Stripe's integration guide](https://stripe.com/docs/billing/subscriptions/integrating-customer-portal).
+After that, most of the set up should be handled by Pegasus.

 **To use the portal you will also need to set up webhooks as per below.
 Updates made in the portal will not show up if webhooks are not running.**